Yarthax23/unix-chat-server/NOTES.md

   * Don’t try to be “pretty”
   * One diagram per idea
   * Later (much later), migrate to Mermaid or draw.io if desired.
+  * See https://www.geeksforgeeks.org/c/socket-programming-cc/ for future reference ideas on diagramming.

 ### Pending Diagrams
 * Client-server flow